Technigo/project-chatbot/README.md

 # Project Name

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.

-For the project week # we had to create a chatbot that can interact with users, ask questions, display messages, and respond with precision, using mostly JS.
+For the project week #5 we had to create a chatbot that can interact with users, ask questions, display messages, and respond with precision, using mostly JS.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

 I was again stick to the steps that we go, and I readed carefully the predeterminated comments that were added to the file, and trying out what was already there helped me to understand a bit more each function.